Student Sustainability / We Mean Green Fund

 UNT Community Garden

 A group of students led a proposal to establish the UNT Community Garden between North Texas Lofts and Legends Hall.
-The garden is set to open in Fall 2016 and will be a FREE resource for students to garden, learn, and build community!
+The garden is set to open in March 2017 and will be a FREE resource for students to garden, learn, and build community!

 I Bike UNT, Bike Safety